SpektroAudio/Seasons/README.md

 ![Seasons](/Seasons.jpg)

-Seasons is a sequencer designed to modulate multiple parameters at once.
+Seasons is a 4 step sequencer designed to modulate multiple parameters at once.

 In Normal mode, Seasons works as a 4-stage step sequencer.
 Each of the four steps / seasons is controlled by one of the steps knobs.
 The four outputs output a different stage of the sequence but they all advance in the same order (akin to a Shift Register).
 Imagine of those scenes on films when they show the 4 seasons simultaniously, one on each quarter of the screen.